-Dr. Lofsky has been caring for dogs and cats for the past nineteen years.
+Dr. Lofsky has been caring for dogs and cats for the past twenty-four years.
 He started working in Toronto at McLean Animal Hospital.
-Then after two years he moved to Oakville and began working at Kingsway Animal Hospital in Hamilton.
-Seven years later he moved to Cambridge and started working at Gateway Pet Hospital.
+Then after two years, he moved to Oakville and began working at Kingsway Animal Hospital in Hamilton.
+Seven years later, he moved to Cambridge and started working at Gateway Pet Hospital.
 During his time at Gateway, Dr. Lofsky decided to start his own practice and opened up Wilmot Veterinary Clinic on May 19, 2009.

 Education: University of Guelph